 We are looking at ways to track the progress of both the fund and the global economy toward net zero.
-This will necessitate tracking local, national and international developments, and looking beyond emissions alone to understand if the economy has the capacity to decarbonize in a just and equitable way.
+This will necessitate tracking local, national and international developments.
+This information will continue to inform our forward-looking plans as we set out to achieve our net zero and interim targets.

 Regardless of the scenario, over the near and long term (three to 10 years), expected physical climate risks are largely "known," as the impact of our past emissions has a lagged effect.
-We have made strides to manage physical risks to our portfolios through, among other efforts, our work with Wellington Management and Woodwell Climate Research Center.
+We have made strides to manage physical risks to our portfolio through, among other efforts, our work with Wellington Management and Woodwell Climate Research Center.

-We view the bigger risk to the resilience of our strategy as a scenario in which the world takes a divergent pathway - one that is not moving toward net zero.
+We view the bigger risk to the resilience of our strategy as a scenario in which the world takes a divergent pathway - one that is not moving towards net zero.

-Risk management
+Risk Management